MENU

 In 1931, playwright Kunio Kishida built a villa in the style of a Dutch farmhouse in the Hosei University Village in Kita-Karuizawa, where he spent the following summers.
 He loved the nature at the foot of Mt.
 Asama and raised goats and crepe goats.
 Kunio Kishida was exposed to European avant-garde theater, and published psychological comedies with an esprit, such as “Autumn in Tyrol” and “Buranko,” as well as novels and criticism.
 He was also active as a theater activist, founding the Bungakuza Theater Company with Toyo Iwata and Mantaro Kubota in 1937.
 His works set in Kita-Karuizawa and Shinshu include “Asama-yama” (play), “Izumi” and “The Best Chestnut Tree in the Village” (both novels).
 Eriko Kishida (poet and writer of children’s stories) is her eldest daughter, and Kyoko Kishida (actor) is her second daughter.

-Ryunosuke Akutagawa visited Karuizawa twice, once in 1924 and once the following year, spending about a month in summer at the Tsuruya Ryokan in Old Karuizawa.
+Ryunosuke Akutagawa visited Karuizawa twice, once in 1924 and once the following year, spending about a month in the summer at the Tsuruya Ryokan in Old Karuizawa.
 He also stayed with his friends Saisei Muroo, Tatsuo Hori, Sakutaro Hagiwara, and others.
 In his 1925 draft of “In Karuizawa,” Akutagawa wrote of Karuizawa, “Sayonara.
 Goodbye, town of the hand harp, goodbye to my lyric poetry era.
 Hiroshi Akutagawa (actor) is his eldest son.

 ~ Yasunari Kawabata (1899-1972)

-Kawabata Yasunari, the first Japanese to win the Nobel Prize in Literature, was a central figure in the New Sensibility School and the Emerging Artists School, and his works depict an unrealistic aesthetic world and are backed by a unique Japanese aesthetic sense.
+Kawabata Yasunari, the first Japanese to win the Nobel Prize in Literature, was a central figure in the New Sensibility School and the Emerging Art School, and his works depict an unrealistic aesthetic world and are backed by a unique Japanese aesthetic sense.
 Kawabata first visited Karuizawa in 1931, when he visited the Kozu Farm with Kikuchi Kan and others.
 Later, in 1937, he purchased a foreign missionary’s villa in Sakura-no-zawa, and later built a new villa, where he spent summers and autumns.
 His works set in Karuizawa include “Pastoral Song,” “Highland,” and “Autumn Breeze Highland.
 His major works include “Kinju (Birds and Beasts),” “Yukiguni (Snow Country),” “Senbazuru (A Thousand Cranes),” “Yama no Oto (The Sound of Mountains),” and “Sleeping Beauty.

 ~Tatsuo Hori (1904-1953)